Rueckert-Hartman College for Health Professions

 The implementation of hourly rounding using the 4 P’s reduced the fall rate in the facility by 13.3% and the use of bed alarm by 9.5%.
 It was concluded that there was a decrease in the incidence of falls following the implementation of bed alarm and hourly rounding using the 4 P’s.

 Date of Award

 © Obinna U. Ogundu

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Ogundu, Obinna U., "Fall Reduction among Elderly Residents in Skilled Nursing Facility" (2016).
-All Regis University Theses.
+Student Publications.
 731.